i18n-site/md/en/README.md

 ## Introduction

-The science fiction novel &quot;Three-Body&quot; (Chinese pronunciation: `3Ti` ) fictionalizes an alien civilization that uses electromagnetic waves to communicate, with transparent thinking and prosperous science and technology.
+The science fiction novel &quot;Three Body&quot; (Chinese pronunciation: `3Tǐ` ) fictionalizes an alien civilization that uses electromagnetic waves to communicate, with transparent thinking and prosperous technology.

 Bible · Genesis :